vatpac-technology/sops/docs/aerodromes/classc/EastSale.md

 ES ADC owns no airspace.
 Release may be available from ES APP for circuits.

 ## Flight Category
-- **Resuming VFR**:
-  - Recovering military aircraft must automatically revert to VFR at the following points:
+Recovering military aircraft must automatically revert to VFR at the following points:

-    - At the initial point when recovering via military stream landing pattern (initial and pitch).
+- At the initial point when recovering via military stream landing pattern (initial and pitch)
-    - At Hi-Key.
+- At Hi-Key
-    - Following a touch and go, go-around, or visual overshoot when a local IFR aircraft has indicated an intention to join the circuit.
+- Following a touch and go, go-around, or visual overshoot when a local IFR aircraft has indicated an intention to join the circuit

 ## Runway Modes
 Single runway operations only.

 ## Circuit Procedures
 The East Sale Circuit Area (ESL CIRA) is active at all times when R360A is active.

 Circuit operations occur within a `5NM` radius of ESL ARP, at the following altitudes: